luizasabreu/flask_graphs_challenge/README.md

 The service returns the optimal path that was found after all destinations analysis and the order of the cities that the penguin is going to be.

+---

 ## Service: penguin_travel_access
 * Path: `src\services\penguin_travel_access.py`

 After getting the optimal travel path, the function `save_penguin_travels` is called inside the `/calculate` route.
 This function is inside the penguin_travel_access file and was created to create a `PenguinTravel` model and save it inside the database.

-To collect the data that are saved inside the database, the function `get_penguin_travels` were created.
+To collect the data that are saved inside the database, the function `get_penguin_travels` was created.

+---

 ## Model: PenguinTravel
 A `PenguinTravel` class was created to represent the travel that a penguin is doing.
 The model has three fields that are: